John W. Stanton

 John W. Stanton (born 1955) is an American businessman.
 He is the majority owner of the Seattle Mariners of Major League Baseball (MLB) and has led several wireless communication companies.

 Early life and education

 Stanton was born in 1955.
 A lifelong resident of the Seattle area, John Stanton attended Newport High School in Bellevue, Washington.
-He earned an undergraduate degree in Whitman College in Walla Walla, Washington.
+He earned a bachelor’s degree from Whitman College in Walla Walla, Washington.
 He earned an MBA from Harvard Business School.

 Career

 Wireless companies

 Stanton was the founder and former CEO of Western Wireless Corporation, former chairman and CEO of VoiceStream Wireless, and former chairman of the CTIA.

 He became the first employee of McCaw Cellular Communications in the early 1980s.
 He was COO and vice chairman of McCaw Cellular in the 1980s.

 After he left McCaw he founded the company that became Western Wireless in 1992.
 From 1992 to 2005, he was the CEO and chairman of Western Wireless.
 He was the founder of Voicestream Wireless Corp.
 Between 1995 and 2003, VoiceStream Wireless had him as chairman and CEO as well, with that company renamed T-Mobile USA after an acquisition.
 In 2004, Stanton was inducted into the Wireless Hall of Fame for his devotion to the industry.
 From 2008 until 2013 he was director and then chairman of Clearwire.

 In 2005, he, Strive Masiyiwa, Bradley Horwitz, and others formed Trilogy International Partners.
 At the start, Stanton had a $295 million equity stake in Trilogy.
 In 2024, Trilogy announced that SG Enterprises, owned by Stanton and his wife Theresa Gillespie, had purchased all Trilogy shares and that Trilogy would be delisted from the Toronto Stock Exchange.

 He is also chairman of Trilogy Equity and co-founder of Trilogy Search Partners.

 In 2006, Stanton's net worth was $1 billion.
 Stanton was listed as #840 in the Forbes 2007 "Richest People" study.
 His net worth was estimated at $1.1 billion.
 As of May 2025, he was listed as the 1,530th wealthiest person, with a net worth of $2.4 billion.